shreyas-bk/RaspberryPi-Colab-FlaskWebPage/README.md

 # RaspberryPi-Colab-FlaskWebPage

-**Pipeline to connect a Raspberry Pi to Google Colab for GPU processing and display results on a public webpage using Flask-Ngrok**
+## Connect a Raspberry Pi to Google Colab for GPU processing and display results on a public webpage using Flask-Ngrok

+** Pipeline **
 Raspi -> Google Drive -> Google Colab -> Flask